 What Foods Should You Include On A Keto Diet?

 Aim for plenty of fresh vegetables, especially in the form of leafy greens.
 For the most part, you should avoid or limit underground vegetables since they tend to be higher in carbohydrates.

 When it comes to which fruits are permitted on the keto diet, I recommend small quantities of berries, such as strawberries, blueberries, raspberries, mulberries, blackberries, cranberries, and rhubarb.
 Berries have the lowest amount of fruit and should be your first choice of fruits.

 Carb Proof Your Pantry

-I can’t tell you how many times I have been shocked to read that a serving is way less than what the average person would consider to be the case.
+It’s also to keep in mind the servings listed on the label.
+I can’t tell you how many times I have been shocked to read that the serving listed is way less than what the average person would consider being the case.

 Remember you will be determining the net carbs counts.
-To do so you look for the Total Carb Grams and subtract the Fiber Grams to get the Net Carbs.
+To do so you look for the listed total carb grams and subtract the fiber grams, this will give you the net carbs.

 Determine to only allow back foods that are low in carbs and keto-friendly.
-Thankfully, there are lots of pre-packaged foods coming to market every day that fit this criteria.
+Thankfully, there are lots of pre-packaged foods coming to the market every day that fit these criteria.